Support for learners

 What are the funds and am I eligible?

-- 16-18 Vulnerable Bursary (16-18 VB) – Learners aged 16-18 on 31st August 2021, who are in care or a care leaver or they receive Universal Credits (in your own name) and ESA or DLA (in your own name) in addition to Universal Credits and enrolled on an FE programme.
+- 16-18 Vulnerable Bursary (16-18 VB) – Learners aged 16-18 on 31st August 2022, who are in care or a care leaver, or receive DLA and either ESA OR Universal Credits in their own name, or receive Income Support/Universal Credit because they are financially supporting themselves and enrolled on an FE course.

-- Advanced Learner Loan Bursary (ALLB) – Learners aged 19+ on 31st August 2021, have been approved for an Advanced Learner Loan, whose income is below £30,000 and enrolled on an FE programme.
+- Advanced Learner Loan Bursary (ALLB) – Learners aged 19+ on 31st August 2022, have been approved for an Advanced Learner Loan, whose income is below £30,000 and enrolled on an FE course.

 Who is not eligible for the funds?